 - Aftercare planning support

-If you’re looking for a benzo addiction treatment center, Promises is here for you.
-Clients can overcome a benzo addiction with plenty of support, care, and accountability.
-Call 844.875.5609 to take the first step toward a better life for the future.
+If you’re looking for a benzo addiction treatment center, Promises Behavioral Health is here for you.
+It’s possible to overcome a benzo addiction with plenty of support, care, and accountability.
+Reach out to our team at 844.875.5609 to take the first step toward a better life for the future.